 When the muscles of the foot can’t control the force of the acceleration from the foot strike an injury to the plantar fascia can occur.
 Then to correct it the foot has to be able to control that force.
 Simple.
 And well it actually is for me.
-By eliminating the delay that exists in the muscle that control the foot the muscles respond immediately…upon foot strike.
+By eliminating the delay that exists in the muscle that control the foot the muscles respond immediately…upon foot strike with a higher level of muscle recruitment.
 Big deal here.
 Faster response…easier control of the force….no injury.
 I correct this in our Performance Lab.

 Delay is akin to slack in a chain between two cars.
 If the leading car accelerates too fast without first taking up the slack the trailing car either gets jerked pretty hard or the chain or something else gets damaged.
 Or all of these.
 If the trailing car move exactly when the lead car moves no damage occurs, etc.